Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: The Algorithm

 which differs from \eqref{eq:birthdeath} only in scale.
-The difference in scale, which is the main difference we are concerned about, reflects difference in implementation.
-Although both algorithms need to calculate the rate $r(x) = \frac{\rho(x)}{\pi(x)} - z_{\rho}$ for $N$ samplers in each iteration, the Ensemble MCMC only adjust one particle, while the birth-death process adjust the whole pack.
-Accordingly, the birth-death process is more cost-effective.
+The difference in scale reflects difference in implementation.
+Although both algorithms need to calculate the rate $r(x) = \frac{\rho(x)}{\pi(x)} - z_{\rho}$ for $N$ samplers in each iteration, the ensemble MCMC method only adjust one particle per iteration, while the birth-death process adjust the whole pack per iteration.
+Correspondingly, the ensemble MCMC method only applies density estimation for once per iteration. while the birth-death process applies density estimation for $N$ times per iteration.
+Accordingly, they have the same cost scaling per effective update.
+Both methods facilitate interaction among particles, leveraging global insights to transcend the limitations of local updates.
+However, while the ensemble MCMC method can attain asymptotic exactness, the BDLS may fall short in this regard.